grasslandnetwork/node_lite/README.md

 --num_workers <#> [default: 5] "For computers with multi-core CPU's, spreads tasks into separate processes to parralelize processes and speed up software"

-## Additional Features That Need To Be Completed
+## Future Grassland Software Improvements
-[Link to current list](https://gist.github.com/00hello/0199d393e872ed7645979f5daf7bd62c) of Grassland features and modules that need to be completed next
+[Link to current list](https://gist.github.com/00hello/0199d393e872ed7645979f5daf7bd62c) of Grassland features and modules that will be built next

 ## License